hku-ect/IsadoraUserActors/README.md

 This user actor is based on a Limit-Scale actor with the ability to "learn" the actor what the minimal and maximum values are for the incoming values.
 Connect the incoming data (for instance a sensor) to the `Live-value` input and set `Learn` input to `on` and toggle the `reset` input.
 The actor will now "learn" what the minimal and maximum values are that it receives and wil map these to the range you set with `out min` and `out max`.
 The `Min Hold` and `Max Hold` outputs show the range of the `Live-value` input.

+### OSC kinect XYZ

+This actor is used to receive OSC data with XYZ position values when a Kinect is connected via NiMate (https://ni-mate.com/download/)
+It is built as in shown in the tutorial bij Monty Martin (https://www.youtube.com/watch?v=AIZWkUs2bGA&feature=youtu.be&t=219) Change the channel value in (upperleft) to match the value of the bodypart labeld in the Stream Setup.

 ### MovingHead_OSC_ECT_ion.iua

 This user actor is used to connect with a [ECT ION](http://www.etcconnect.com/Products/Consoles/Eos-Family/Ion/Features.aspx) over OSC to control [Briteq Movingheads](https://briteq-lighting.com/bt-w19l10-zoom) with Isadora.